veit/python-basics-tutorial/docs/libs/upload-install.rst

 Trusted Publishers
 ------------------

-`Trusted Publishers <https://docs.pypi.org/trusted-publishers/>`_ is an alternative method for publishing packages on the :term:`PyPI`.
+`Trusted Publishers <https://docs.pypi.org/trusted-publishers/>`_ is a procedure for publishing packages on the :term:`PyPI`.
 It is based on OpenID Connect and requires neither a password nor a token.
 Only the following steps are required:

 #.
 Add a *Trusted Publishers* on PyPI